 Marriage is hard work!
 I wish someone would have told me how hard this marriage thing really was.
+It’s one of those marriage tips I wish I would have known long ago.

 Now, don’t get me wrong I love my husband so much but sometimes balancing work, the home, kids, your own personal time and your marriage is stressful.
 In fact, sometimes the smallest issues can put a major strain on your marriage.
 I personally believe that all marriages are going to have good times and bad times, but it’s how you handle the bad times that make your marriage stronger.